skallaher/RevEng_PAJ7620/README.md

 > RevEng_PAJ7620 sensor2 = RevEng_PAJ7620();
 > sensor2.begin(&Wire1);

+### Cursor Mode Summary ###

+The PAJ7620 sensor is capable of a 'cursor' mode.
+This is essentially a finger/object tracking capability where the center of the closest object in view is reported using (x,y) coordinates.
+This mode would be used for higher fidelity applications.
+The instantiation of the class is the same, and once it's initialized you can change to cursor mode and start tracking a target.
+> sensor.setCursorMode();
+> sensor.isCursorInView();
+> sensor.getCursorX();
+> sensor.getCursorY();

 ---

 ## Library History ##

+#### Version 1.4.0 ####

+- Work done by [Aaron S. Crandall](https://github.com/acrandal) \<crandall@gonzaga.edu> and [Sean Kallaher](https://github.com/skallaher).
+- Developed cursor mode - a object tracking on a (x,y) coordinate system
+- Doxygen documentation system put in place
+- GitHub pages documentation updates on master merges and version tags
+- CI build and test framework, currently building on Linux, MacOS, and Windows

 #### Version 1.3.0 ####
 - Work done by [Aaron S. Crandall](https://github.com/acrandal) \<crandall@gonzaga.edu>.